Recognizing The Signs Of A Rebound Relationship

 If the new relationship progresses unusually fast, it may be a rebound where one partner strives to attain the deeper emotional intimacy they shared with a former partner.

-Why do we seek rebound relationships?
+Why do people seek rebound relationships?

 There may be many reasons to seek a new relationship before you’ve found closure from the last one.
 Explore why some people get into rebound relationships.